juripan/hadzik/README.md

 ## Dependencies:
 all of the dependencies are listed in the Docker file but for more transparency I will list them here also
 + Python 3.12.3
-+ libraries: sys, os, collections
++ libraries: sys, os, dataclasses, typing
 + NASM version 2.16.01
 + GNU ld 2.42